Top Activities In Hoi An

 Take A Cooking Class

-Established culinary schools offer bespoke classes that include guided tours of the local market to gather ingredients for a menu that you choose.
-After only a few hours, you will be able to recreate some of the most signature dishes in Vietnamese cuisine.
+Established culinary schools offer personalized cooking classes that include guided tours of the local market to gather ingredients for your chosen menu.
+In just a few hours, you’ll learn to recreate some of the most iconic dishes in Vietnamese cuisine.
+Experience the best of Hoi An with our basket boat and cooking class tour!

 Partake In Ancient Vietnamese Fashion